May 29, 2023Review Recipe

 These red wine floats can be enjoyed with a spoon or sipped.
 It is best to make individual servings as you want them.
 If you are making these for a party, you can make the wine glasses extra fancy with a couple of cherries or fresh raspberries in the glass as well.
 Offer your guests a choice of drinks and add our wine slushies as well.

-ON THE COUNTER: You can store any extra red wine, corked and on the counter, for up to a week.
+ON THE COUNTER/IN THE FREEZER: You can store any extra red wine, corked and on the counter, for up to a week.
 The red wine ice cream floats are best made and served immediately and won’t keep for any length of time.

-Step up your cocktail game with these red wine milkshakes.
+Step up your cocktail game with these red wine floats.
 The unlikely combination of red wine and ice cream makes for a fun and fruity dessert cocktail.

 This drink is best made right when you plan to serve it.
 It won’t keep at all in the fridge or freezer.